| Contents

 I posted some non-trigonometric expansions for this formula here and here.
 The above animation was created by adding a phase shift to φ.

-Mystery of the Real 3D Mandelbrot Fractal - beautiful article by Daniel White
+| Links Mystery of the Real 3D Mandelbrot Fractal - beautiful article by Daniel White

 Mandelbulber - C++ program by Krzysztof Marczak